mamba-org/boa/docs/source/recipe_spec.md

 Scripts that create or move files into the build prefix can be any kind of script.
 Known script types need only specify the script name.
-Currently the list of recognized extensions is py, bat, ps1, and sh.
+Currently the list of recognized extensions is `py, bat, ps1`, and `sh`.

 ```yaml
 outputs: